Rushi11111/hadoop/README.txt

 The proposed changes introduce I/O time instrumentation for S3AInputStream and for DFSInputStream.
 Note, only read instrumentation is implemented so far

-The instrumentation adds an API with counters in
+The instrumentation adds an API with counters:
 - S3ATimeInstrumentation
+  - timeElapsedReadMusec
+  - timeElapsedSeekMusec
+  - timeCPUDuringReadMusec
+  - timeCPUDuringSeekMusec
+  - timeGetObjectMetadata
+  - timeCPUGetObjectMetadata
+  - bytesRead
 - HDFSTimeInstrumentation
+  - timeElapsedReadMusec
+  - timeCPUDuringReadMusec
+  - bytesRead

 The jars modified by this change are:

-hadoop-hdfs-client-3.2.0.jar
+- hadoop-hdfs-client-3.2.0.jar
-  -  hadoop-hdfs-project/hadoop-hdfs-client/target/hadoop-hdfs-client-3.2.0.jar
+  - relative path: hadoop-hdfs-project/hadoop-hdfs-client/target/hadoop-hdfs-client-3.2.0.jar
+  - download a pre-built copy of the [hadoop-hdfs-client-3.2.0.jar at this link](https://cern.ch/canali/res/hadoop-hdfs-client-3.2.0.jar)
-hadoop-aws-3.2.0.jar
+- hadoop-aws-3.2.0.jar
-  - hadoop-tools/hadoop-aws/target/lib/hadoop-hdfs-client-3.2.0.jar
+  - relative path: hadoop-tools/hadoop-aws/target/hadoop-aws-3.2.0.jar
+  - download a pre-built copy of the [hadoop-aws-3.2.0.jar at this link](https://cern.ch/canali/res/hadoop-aws-3.2.0.jar)

 The motivation of this work is to instrument I/O activity for Spark jobs, see:
   - https://github.com/cerndb/SparkPlugins
+  - Note: this repo modifies Hadoop (client) version 3.2.0, because that is the Hadoop version used by Apache Spark 3.0.

 This work builds on similar work to instrument I/O for Hadoop-XRootD connector and OCI-HDFS connector in